Meera Bhardwaj:

 With human-wildlife conflict rising acutely in Karnataka, the death of big carnivores, mega-herbivores and of course, humans have been rising year after year.
 If tigers, leopards have been caught up in snares, hunted and also poisoned, elephants too have borne the brunt of human anger – being caught in illegal electric fencing around farm fields.

-Apart from this, 13 leopards have died and four unborn cubs died in a mine blast, and seven elephants have died due to varying reasons either in the fringes of protected areas or farmlands.
+Further, 8 (eight) elephants have died due to varying reasons – mostly electrocution or natural causes either in the fringes of protected areas or farmlands.

 FEMALE LEOPARD GUNNED DOWN

-The recent killing of a female leopard which was gunned down in Periyapatna on April 7, 2026 has sent shock waves in wildlife circles as it clearly shows that hunting and poaching still continues in the state.
-Meanwhile, Forests, Ecology and Environment Minister Eshwar Khandre directed the Karnataka Forest Department to conduct a thorough investigation into the death of this 2-year-old female leopard by gunshot in the Koppa section, two km away from the Piddhahalla State Forest in the Periyapatna area of Hunsur division, and punish the guilty.
+Forests, Ecology and Environment Minister Eshwar Khandre has directed the Karnataka Forest Department to conduct a thorough investigation into the death of this 2-year-old female leopard by gunshot in the Koppa section, two kms away from the Piddhahalla State Forest in the Periyapatna area of Hunsur division, and punish the guilty.

 The Forest Minister added, “This incident confirms that poaching for wildlife organs is still going on.
 Three bullets were found inside the leopard’s body.
 We have to identify and punish wildlife poachers as per the law, and take disciplinary action against the relevant patrol personnel if patrolling in this area failed, and to make the Forest Crime Control Cell more active.”